enblacar/SCpubr/cran-comments.md

-# Resubmission version 1.1.1
-Fixed the conditional use of AnnotationDbi package.
-If it still does not work properly, I would really appreciate some further input on how to solve it.
-Thanks!

-# Submission version 1.1.1
+# Submission version 1.1.2
-Hotfixes to unit tests to comply with CRAN internal testings.
-It was asked to be corrected before 25-01-2023.
+More hotfixes to unit tests to use them conditionally.
+A test was missing in the last update and it is rendering all the checks to ERROR.
+This should be fixed now.

 ## `devtools` R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.